arduino/node-red-contrib-arduino-iot-cloud/readme.md

 This node update a specific Arduino IoT Cloud property with the value received in input

 ### historic
-This node injects in the flow a set of values of an Arduino Cloud Property based on the node configuration.
+This node injects in the flow a set of values of an Arduino IoT Cloud Property based on the node configuration.
 Node parameter:
 + Time Filter: defines time range for historical values

 ### periodic
-This node injects in the flow the value of an Arduino Cloud Property with a periodicity based on the node configuration.
+This node injects in the flow the value of an Arduino IoT Cloud Property with a periodicity based on the node configuration.
 Node parameter:
 + Poll Every: defines polling time interval (seconds, minutes, hours, days, weeks)

 ### inject
-This node injects in the flow the value of an Arduino Cloud Property after receiving an input event.
+This node injects in the flow the value of an Arduino IoT Cloud Property after receiving an input event.